Zakir-ai/Spotify_SQL/README.md

-# 🎵 Spotify SQL Data Analysis
+# 🎧 Spotify SQL Analysis Project

 This project explores and analyzes a Spotify dataset using **SQL** and **Python**.
 It focuses on musical attributes, popularity metrics, and performance insights, helping to understand trends and listener behavior.